Amateur-God/EmbyArrSync/README.md

 Open EmbyArrSync.env in the config Folder with your prefered text editor and Replace the placeholders with the correct variables

+Warning setting "IGNORE_FAVOURITES" to False means the script will run on items that are favourited in emby, Setting to true means items Favourited in emby will be blacklisted and ignored by the script

 if installed in its own folder in /opt

 ```